You might think that taking a physical count of inventory is a tedious and time-consuming task.

 Here are a few:

 - Uncover inventory issues.
 There are many problems that can be revealed during a physical inventory.
-You may have excess inventory leading to dead stock, or low levels of inventory will lead to a product being on backorder (what is backorder?).
-Finding these issues earlier can prevent them from causing more trouble down the road.
+You may have excess inventory leading to dead stock (see dead stock meaning), or low levels of inventory will lead to a product being on backorder.
+Finding these issues earlier can prevent them from causing more trouble down the road and let you know if it's time to do some inventory reduction.

 - Ensure accounting accuracy.
 The last thing you want as a business owner or manager is an audit.
 If your inventory numbers are off, so is your accounting and this can only lead to trouble.
 Consistent inventory can prevent numbers from being off and allow you to save money.

 - Order planning.
-Counting and tracking inventory trends will help inform your products' reorder point.
+Counting and tracking inventory trends will help inform your products' reorder point (using the reorder point formula).
 By ordering product at the correct time, you can avoid having too much standing inventory.
 This will save you money and ensure you have the product to meet demand.
 This is especially important if you use a slow transport method like bulk shipping.

 Physical Count vs Cycle Count